MetiCnm/MicroserviceApp/README.md

-# README
+# Traffic Saas application

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is the repository for the Engineering Advanced Web Applications Coursework.

+## Software versions are as below:
-* Ruby version
+* Ruby version: 3.30

-* System dependencies
+* Rails version: 7.1.2

-* Configuration
+* Node version: 20.10.0

-* Database creation

-* Database initialization
+* Database version: PostgreSQL 15

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+The link for the deployed version could be found here: https://saas-traffic-app-production.onrender.com/ The coursework documentation file could be found here: [Documentation](Indrit_Caca_Traffic_Application_Documentation.pdf)